ansible/ansible/docs/docsite/rst/windows_faq.rst

 Some ways to bypass these restrictions are to:

 * Use ``become``, which runs a command as it would when run locally.
-This will bypass all WinRM restrictions because Windows is unaware the process is running under WinRM when ``become`` is used.
+This will bypass most WinRM restrictions, as Windows is unaware the process is running under WinRM when ``become`` is used.
 See the :doc:`become` documentation for more information.